deyomas/MinimalismGame/README.md

   <li>Actually completing a project, start to finish</li>
 </ul>

 This game was created with Unity version 2020.2.1f1.
 To launch the game in the editor, open the MainScene and press play.

-To download and play the game, visit the itch.io page HERE (Not yet finished).
+Currently no build of the game exists.